 Here’s one surprising Sugar Shocker, which I discovered, thanks to author William Dufty, while writing my first book, Sugar Shock.

-These days, sugar is cheap and easy to get.
+order now These days, sugar is cheap and easy to get.
 But back in the 16th and 17th centuries, the refined white powder was locked up!

 Just imagine: Back in the 16th and 17th centuries, sugar was so darn expensive — the equivalent of about $30 a pound or a year’s salary for the average working man! — that it was considered a delicacy reserved for the very wealthy!
 And the nobility didn’t want their servants to steal the exorbitantly expensive sweet substance!